-- The amount actually spent (limited to the advance or allowance), or - The daily amounts set out in the table below.
-These amounts can only be used where the employee is obliged to spend at least one night away from his/her usual place of residence on business.
+- The amount actually spent (limited to the advance or allowance), or - The daily amounts set out in the table below where the employee is obliged to spend at least one night away from his/her usual place of residence on business.
 When the deemed amounts are used, the employee does not have to produce proof of the amounts spent and the allowance is not subject to employees' tax.

-Cost 2017 2018 2019 Meals and incidental cost in South Africa R372 R397 R416 Incidental cost only in South Africa R115 R122 R128 Daily amount for travel outside South Africa As per SARS website site
+Cost 2018 2019 2020 Meals and incidental cost in South Africa R397 R416 R435 Incidental cost only in South Africa R122 R128 R134 Daily amount for travel outside South Africa As per SARS website site